edmariemarr/CECS-3210-DiceRollingGame/README.md

 **Game Description:**
 This simple rolling dice game is known as a game of probability.
 The user wins if both dice have the same faces, and loses if they have different faces.
 Uses the graphics.py library.

+There are three versions of this game on this repo, with the same finalized product:
+- Original Version
+- Version using Functions
+- Version using Classes

 1. **Set the window and the coordinates for the window.
 The header of the window will read "Dice Rolling Game" and the window will be 300 x 100.**
 2. **Draw the squares that serve as the body for the dice using Rectangle.**
     - The first square is at the left of the window and will be colored black.